jameshughes89/cs4XX-EvolutionaryComputation/site/topics/overview/overview.rst

     :width: 500 px
     :align: center

-    Example phenotype and genotype for the unsigned binary number maximization problem discussed previously.
-The Phenotype is the actual integer and the genotype is the binary string.
+    Two phenotypes and genotypes for the unsigned binary number maximization problem discussed previously.
+In this example, the binary number being maximized is 4 bits.
+The phenotype is the actual integer and the genotype is the binary string.
 Here, the binary string is shown as a vector.
 An locus/position/gene/allele would be a single value within the vector (genotype).

 * It is often ideal to ensure all possible valid solutions can be represented in the genotype space